 Plan Projects and Apply for District Community or International Grants

 Prior to June 15: Submit District Grant Application Form(s} to the District Community or International Grants Chair for each project or program you wish matched with the District Block Grant in the Rotary year commencing July 1.
-The minimum for each grant is $3,000 with Clubs funding at least 50% of the project.
+The minimum for each grant project is $3,000 with Clubs funding at least 50% of the project.
 The match from the District will be a minimum of $1,500 to a maximum of $5,000.
 Clubs with multiple applications will rank them in order of priority.

 In the Rotary Year: Implementation